So, you're ready to move on from the property you're renting, and there's a lot to tick off the list before you leave.

-From there, create a list of what you need to do and plan out the process so that you know when you’ll be able to concentrate on key areas.
-For example, if there’s a spare room, you could decide to start here as this is a space that you can get done and not use again before you move out.
-Or, you might want to plan everything in so you can get the carpet cleaned last.
+From there, create a list of what you need to do and plan out the process so you know when you'll be able to concentrate on critical areas.
+For example, if there's a spare room, you could decide to start here as this is a space that you can get done and not use again before you move out.
+Or, you might want to plan everything in to get the carpet cleaned last.

-When it comes to actually starting the cleaning process itself, the amount of time it will take depends on factors such as the size of the property, what condition it’s currently in and whether it’s unfurnished or furnished.
-Plus, if you’re cleaning on your own, the process will take longer than if there are a few of you doing it together.
+When it comes to starting the cleaning process itself, the amount of time it will take depends on the size of the property, what condition it's currently in and whether it's unfurnished or furnished.
+Plus, if you're cleaning on your own, the process will take longer than if there are a few of you doing it together.

-You might be able to complete the clean in a day or it could take a full weekend.
-If you think it will take a while, you’ll need to factor this in before your move-out day.
+You might be able to complete the cleaning in a day, or it could take a whole weekend.
+If you think it will take a while, you'll need to factor this in before your move-out day.

 Use the inventory

 The inventory is your guide for the deep clean, so keep it with you as you go from room to room and check off every detail listed.
 If you or your landlord took photos of the property when you moved in, even better.
-This means that you have a visual, as well as written, account of how everything looked when you arrived.
-Remember, the aim is to get it back into this state, so using these details is the most reliable way to do it.
+This means that you have a visual and written account of how everything looked when you arrived.
+Remember, the aim is to get it back into this state, so using these details is the most reliable way.

 Use the right tools

-Even if you’ve kept the property spotless throughout your tenancy, you’ll still need to sanitise the kitchen and bathroom and vacuum every corner.
-You’ll need some effective cleaning products to get the job done, such as window cleaning solution and disinfectant; scourers and cloths; as well as a good mop and an effective vacuum.
+Even if you've kept the property spotless throughout your tenancy, you'll still need to sanitise the kitchen and bathroom and vacuum every corner.
+You'll need some effective cleaning products to get the job done, such as window cleaning solution, disinfectant, scourers, cloths, a good mop and an effective vacuum.

-- Baking soda can be applied to sinks, toilets and baths in place of cleaning spray – mixed with a little water, applied to hard surfaces baking soda makes an excellent cleaner!
+- Baking soda can be applied to sinks, toilets and baths in place of cleaning spray – mixed with water.
+When applied to hard surfaces, baking soda makes an excellent cleaner!

 - Salt is the ideal replacement for a plastic scourer.
 Use a sprinkling on particularly grimy surfaces.

 - White vinegar is a cleaning hero.
 Apply on everything from mould and mildew to stains.
-It’s particularly brilliant for glass, such as windows and shower screens.
-You may want to apply this a couple of days before your move date though as the smell can be strong.
+It's particularly brilliant for glass, such as windows and shower screens.
+You may want to apply this a couple of days before your move date, as the smell can be strong.

 - Lemon juice is nature's grease buster.
 Switch this citric acid with your usual spray and apply liberally to worktops, hobs and other surfaces. (note: wooden worktops may not be suitable)